Jon1Games/translations/README.md

 # translations
-random ranslation i need for some plugins
+Random ranslation i need for some plugins

 # Links for other translations